LawrenceOnen/website/README.md

 # website

-my personal website that will house my portfolio
+This is my personal website built using React, Tailwind CSS.
+It is also my first journey to a React project.